emberjs/website/source/blog/2015-06-05-ember-data.1-0.beta.19-released.md

 Ember Data 1.0.0-beta.19 contains a lot of bugfixes from the comunity!
 Thank you for helping us push toward a stable release of Ember Data!

+## New Features

+### Snapshots have changedAttributes

+`changedAttributes`, which represents the changes that have happened since the model was last synced with the server, are now available on the snapshot in your adapters and serializers, instead of just on `DS.Model` instances.

 ## Breaking Changes

 ### Passing Classes to Store Methods